LibreSolar/libresolar.github.io/_docs/1b_dcdc_control.md

 The connections at the high-side and low-side of the DC/DC converter are named ports.
 A port can be either input or output or both (e.g. in case of a battery).

 The control mode of the DC/DC converter must ensure that the limits of each device connected to a port are not violated.
-Limits are mainly current or voltage set points of the different types of ports.
+Limits are mainly current or voltage set points.

 ## Devices and port types

 The following diagrams give an overview of different port types.
 A positive current is defined as a current out of the DC/DC converter port into the connected device.
-Thus, a battery charging current is defined as a positive current whereas a solar panel always has a negative port current, as the current goes into the DC/DC converter.
+Thus, a battery charging current is defined as a positive current.
+A solar panel always has a negative port current, as the current goes into the DC/DC converter.

 All ports share the same set of calibration parameters which makes it easy to configure the DC/DC controller firmware for different operation strategies depending on the connected devices: